RAF aircraft tracks Russian warships in the Mediterranean

 An RAF patrol aircraft has monitored the path of multiple Russian warships in the Mediterranean, amid the country’s ongoing invasion of Ukraine.

-The Boeing P-8A Poseidon, a maritime patrol aircraft designed for anti-submarine warfare, had been participating in a Nato exercise when it was reassigned to locate the Russian warships, the Royal Air Force said.
+The Boeing P-8A Poseidon, a maritime patrol aircraft designed for anti-submarine warfare, had been participating in a Nato exercise when it was reassigned to locate the Russian warships, the RAF said.

 The group of Russian ships, which included Slava class guided missile cruisers and Udaloy class destroyers, were monitored by the aircraft “from a discrete distance”, the RAF added.